 We kindly recommend the outstanding all-in-one Husqvarna ProForest Chain Saw Helmet System with excellent reviews.
-It comes with UV-protected hard hat, 25 dB (A) NRR hearing protectors, face screen and a rain neck protector.
+It comes with a UV-protected hard hat, 25 dB (A) NRR hearing protectors, a face screen, and a rain neck protector.

 You should wear gloves made from leather in order to protect your hands from abrasions, splinters, or cuts.

 You may likewise wear gloves specially made for woodcutters or for homeowners with regular chainsawing needs.
 They have slip-resistant palms and are also made of cut-resistant material like the material in chaps.